 While the gel is pre-running, mix 5-20 µg of total RNA in a 5-15 µL volume with an equal volume of formamide loading dye (see Table of Materials; 95% deionized formamide, 0.025% bromophenol blue, 0.025% xylene cyanol, 5 mM EDTA pH 8) in a 200 µL PCR tube.
 Likewise, mix 10 µL (200 ng) of small-RNA ladder (see Table of Materials) with an equal volume of formamide loading dye.
 Incubate for 5 min at 65 °C in a thermocycler with heated lid, then place the tubes immediately on ice.

-Load the ladder and the sample on the same gel with at least one lane between them and run at 200 V until the bromophenol has migrated about two-third of the gel length (approximately 40 min).
+Load the ladder and the sample on the same gel with at least one lane between them and run at 200 V until the bromophenol blue (dark blue) has migrated about two-third of the gel length (approximately 40 min).

 Prepare a system to elute the RNA from gel as follows: puncture the bottom of a nuclease-free 0.5 mL micro centrifuge tube with a 21-gauge needle.
 Place the punctured 0.5 mL tube in a nuclease-free round-bottom 2 mL micro centrifuge tube.

-Remove the gel, and incubate at room temperature with nucleic acid gel stain (see Table of Materials) in water for 10-15 min.
+Remove the gel, and incubate at room temperature with 3 µL nucleic acid gel stain (10,000 x concentrate; see Table of Materials) in 30 mL water for 10-15 min.

 View the gel on a ‘Dark Reader’ trans illuminator (it is strongly recommended to avoid UV as this might damage the RNA) and cut out the sample RNA between the 17 nt and the 29 nt ladder bands.
 Transfer the gel piece to the 0.5 mL tube from step 1.5.